HippoBaro/android_scheme_pattern/README.md

 ## Lock Schemes

-A pattern is legal if:
+A pattern is legal iff:
 - Each pattern must connect at least four dots.
 - The dots in the pattern must all be distinct.
 - If the line segment connecting any two consecutive dots in the pattern passes through any other dots, the other dots must have previously been in the pattern.